howilovetheearth/stopline3_mobilize/pages/mydoc/donate.md

 ## Donations
 - Check out the final links <a href="https://linktr.ee/xrusline3solidarity" target="_blank">here</a> to find opportunities to make a contribution.
 - Some activists face significant hurdles (healthcare, affordability, childcare, etc.) that prevent them from attending.
-  If you make a contribution to help fund these activists, please contact your regional coordinator [here]({{ site.baseurl }}{% link pages/mydoc/interest_form.md %}){:target="_blank"}.
+  If you can make a donation to support these activists' needs, please contact your regional coordinator [here]({{ site.baseurl }}{% link pages/mydoc/interest_form.md %}){:target="_blank"}.